Keepnet Labs Logo

 Once inside the account, he sent a voice message to the company’s financial director, requesting a £250 payment to a fake contractor.
 Since the message came from the victim’s WhatsApp account and sounded exactly like him, the financial director believed it was legitimate and transferred the money within 16 minutes.

 This case highlights the growing risk of AI-driven fraud and how cybercriminals are combining deepfake technology with traditional hacking techniques to deceive their victims.
-(Source: WeLiveSecurity)
+(Source: WeLiveSecurity) This trend is prompting more users to adopt secure solutions, such as secure travel eSim options for better protection.

-1. Account Protect
+Account Protect

-2. Device Verification
+Device Verification

-3. Automatic Security Codes
+Automatic Security Codes (Key Transparency)

 What to Do If Your WhatsApp Is Hacked